michaeledwards0/secure-ai-deployment-azure-/docs/runbooks/05-detection-engineering-runbook.md

 Review entity mappings and ensure the selected columns are included in the final query projection.

+## Playbook does not appear in the automation rule

+Confirm the Logic App is saved or published, create a **Standard** automation rule, choose **Run playbook** rather than **Run generated playbook**, and configure **Manage playbook permissions** for the resource group.

+## Add Comment to Incident cannot resolve the incident ID

+Use the incident ARM ID expected by the Sentinel connector.
+In some portal experiences this value must be entered or bound manually rather than selected from Dynamic Content.

+## Outlook or Teams action requests a connection

+These actions require an API connection.
+Configure the connection explicitly or omit the notification action during the initial playbook test.

 ## Playbook cannot disable the test user

 Check managed-identity permissions, connector authentication, automation-rule conditions, and whether the account is protected by exclusions.